dedis/cothority/skipchain/README.md

 This skipchain implementation is based upon the Chainiac-paper [1](https://www.usenix.org/system/files/conference/usenixsecurity17/sec17-nikitin.pdf) and offers a very simple and extendable voting-based permissioned blockchain.
-Instead of having one global blockchain, the skipchain implementation allows users to use a personal blockchain where they can store data.
 Skipchain is used by - but not limited to - the following elements of the cothority:

 - [byzcoin](../byzcoin) - a scalable Byzantine fault tolerant consensus
 algorithm for open decentralized blockchain systems.
 It uses the skipchain as its